Kamran1819G/NutriLens/readme.md

 5.  **Run the Streamlit App:**
     In your terminal, within the project directory, run the Streamlit application:
     ```bash
-    streamlit run your_script_name.py # Replace 'your_script_name.py' with the actual name of your Python script (e.g., app.py, NutriScan.py)
+    streamlit run your_script_name.py # Replace 'your_script_name.py' with the actual name of your Python script (e.g., app.py, NutriLens.py)
     ```
-    Streamlit will launch the NutriScan Dashboard in your web browser (usually at `http://localhost:8501`).
+    Streamlit will launch the NutriLens Dashboard in your web browser (usually at `http://localhost:8501`).

 ## Usage Instructions